stockmind/gpd-pocket-ubuntu-respin/README.md

 You can run any BIOS you want and you probably won't notice big differences.
 Different BIOS have however different features enabled.
 Check BIOS section [here](#bios-updates-and-original-firmwares)

+**NOTE: Based on my experience the best BIOS version is the latest 2017/08/07 BIOS.
+It doesn't turn on fan at max when device is off and charging.
+It also let you boot on zero battery charge (previous versions require at least 15-20% of battery charge to boot.
+It seems also to fix the odds system "freeze" that some users encounter on unlocked BIOS.**

 ## Respin iso and build kernels with Docker

 ![Docker](https://github.com/stockmind/gpd-pocket-ubuntu-respin/raw/master/Docker.png)